embarklabs/subspace/README.md

 #### `trackBalance(address [, tokenAddress])`
 Reacts to changes in the balance of addresses.
 This method can help track changes in both ETH and ERC20 token balances for each mined block or time interval depending on the `callInterval` configured.
+Balances are returned as a string containing the vaue in wei.

 ```js
 // Tracking ETH balance